ivanov/bipython/README.md

     [ ] LOW: make ctrl-w delete word - with '.' being a word separator

     [ ] how do i keep the completion tooltip from going on top of wherever i'm typing - seems like it's hardcoded to do that after going half-way down the screen

         [ ] alt: use escape to remove it?

     [ ] colorize / pygemntize the pyin results - damn it - that requires hooking
         into the lexer again...

-    [ ] maybe i should hook into interp and just turn that into a no-op, that way i can keep the current (cheap) history as is?

     [ ] setup sigalarm or setup eventloop to check for new messages' arrival
         - we already do it on typing, i think...